Learning Transfer Operators by Kernel Density Estimation: Frobenius-Perron and the Classical Ulam-Galerkin Method for Estimation

-which describes a deterministic part $f$ together with a stochastic ``kick" $s$ which we assume is identically independently distributed by $x\sim \nu$.
+which describes a deterministic part $f$ together with a stochastic ``kick" $s$ which we assume is identically independently distributed by $s\sim \nu$.
 Consequently, the kernel integral form of the Frobenius-Perron transfer operator becomes,

-which we see is closely related to the zero-noise case of Eq.~(\ref{delta}) where the kernel in that case is a delta-function.
-For discussion in the next section, we will specialize further to the truncated normal distribution, $s\sim t{\cal N}(0,\sigma)$ to maintain perturbations within the bounded domain, unit square by avoiding unbounded tails.
+which we see is closely related to the zero-noise case of \cref{delta} where the kernel in that case is a delta function.
+For discussion in the next section, we will specialize further to the truncated normal distribution, $s\sim t{\cal N}(0,\sigma)$ to maintain perturbations within the unit square thereby avoiding unbounded tails.
+The density function for the truncated normal distribution is given by: